huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 ### Add different properties to a template

-All templates include two default properties: Title and Date Added.
+All templates include three default properties: Title (Name), Date Added and Date Modified.
 The rest are up to you!
 You can add as few or as many as you wish.
 Each property that you add to your template will provide a consistent space to include details about the entity.

 Step 1: Navigate to the **Settings** area and click on **Templates**.